barumau/PanGlobish/english/301_idea_of_Dunish.md

-It re-uses things that have already become international, including the basic Latin alphabet, basic words from English, and international words from Greek, Latin, Sanskrit, Chinese and Arabic.
+It re-uses things that have already become international, including the basic Latin alphabet, basic words from English, and international words from Greek, Latin, Sanskrit, Chinese and Arabic, among others.
 That way Dunish can be used in real international communication right from the start.

 Dunish is _simple_.